Our Learning Network

 This near-success spurred on a new and diverse grassroots coalition called Sac Kids First, brought together by the East Bay Asian Youth Center, to develop a second measure: a set aside of 2.5% of the city’s General Fund for a Children’s Fund for services to children and youth less than 25 years old.

-The goals of the Fund are to:
+The goals of the Fund were to:

 - Support youth to live safe, peaceful and healthy lives free from involvement with the juvenile and criminal justice systems.